RafaGago/base_library/readme.md

 * Timestamp wrappers.

-* Humble fixed-size basic data structures (mostly for microcontrollers) as a ringbuffer, ordered ringbuffer and array based linked lists (to save size on pointers)
+* Humble fixed-size basic data structures (mostly for 16-bit microcontrollers) as a ringbuffer, ordered ringbuffer and array based linked lists (to save size on pointers)

 * The famous BSD data structures (lists and trees).

-* A futex + atomics semaphore based on the Monotonic clock for Linux (POSIX doesn't provide this).
+* A futex + atomics timed semaphore based on the Monotonic clock for Linux (POSIX doesn't provide this).

 * Wrappers for atomics.